LiviuCP/goToScriptsPython/README.md

 To repeat the last executed command just enter the :- characters and press ENTER.

 To enter a new command by editing the previously executed one just enter : and press ENTER.
-This feature is only available on BASH4 so make sure to upgrade the shell in order to use it.

 It is also possible to enter the command history menu by typing :< and pressing ENTER.
 Similar to navigation history by entering a valid number the chosen command is executed.

 The command history can also be accessed in edit mode by entering :: and pressing ENTER.
 In edit mode when the number of a command is entered the string of the command is displayed for editing.
 After editing and pressing ENTER the new command will be executed.
 The command execution can be aborted by entering : at the end of the string and pressing ENTER.
-This feature is only available in BASH4.
-In BASH3 the menu can be accessed in edit mode however when entering the number of the command to be edited an error will be triggered.

 To erase the command history enter ::<> and press ENTER.
 You will not be able to enter the command history menu if no entry is available.